zihaadk/secure-software-development/README.md

 2. How to Execute Code
 3.

 Users are created and places into Authgroups allowing only users within an Authgroup to share files with each other.
-In the case where a user's profile has been hacked, the attacker would not gain access to files uploaded from other users, minizing the attack surface. the following Authorisation Groups are used:
+In the case where a user's profile has been hacked, the attacker would not gain access to files uploaded from other users, minimising the attack surface.
+The following Authorisation Groups are used:

 Auth Group    | Country
 ------------- | -------------